noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 ```
 }

+This already provides us with a lot of information about the card and the supported CUDA library versions.
+Note that `CUDA.jl`
+will look up the driver (the only requirement) and download the best CUDA version on its own.
+Therefore, it is not necessary the same as you have installed.

-Right away we are able to use the high level functionality by the implicit parallelism programming model and SIMD instructions.
+Right away we are able to use the high level functionality of the `CUDA.jl` package with the *implicit parallelism programming model*.

 Let us look at some examples:
 ```julia-repl